New Orleans attacker visited city twice in recent months, wore Meta glasses to record the scene in advance

 The mass killing has raised questions as to how the city secured Bourbon Street and how a heavy-duty truck was able to drive onto one of the most pedestrian-heavy roads in the US.

+A New Orleans Police Department spokesperson told CNN they have a “comprehensive security plan” for the Carnival parade season, which kicks off Monday with two parades in the French Quarter.

+“The NOPD has a comprehensive security plan in place for the Joan of Arc parade and all parades moving forward,” NOPD said.
+“We are hardening our targets and strategically placing resources to ensure the event is safe and enjoyable for everyone.
+While we cannot disclose specific operational details, we want to assure the public that we are fully prepared and working closely with our partners to provide a secure environment.”

-All 14 of the victims have now been identified and named.
+All 14 of the victims from the New Year’s attack have now been identified and named.
 The final victim identified was Latasha Polk, a certified nursing assistant and mother of a 14-year-old, Louisiana Gov. Jeff Landry said in the news conference.

 Her family believes that “Latasha would’ve wanted the city to turn out in celebration, but tinged with grief but not in fear,” Landry said.